 This record must be kept with your VAT account.

-Yes.
-You must still issue VAT invoices to your VAT registered customers.
+You must still issue VAT invoices to your VAT-registered customers.
 Your customers will treat these as normal VAT invoices.
-When you come to calculate the scheme turnover, do not forget to include the VAT inclusive total of any invoices you have issued into the method of working out turnover that you are using (see paragraph 6.2).
-You must keep copies of all sales invoices that you issue to your VAT registered customers.
+When you come to calculate the scheme turnover, do not forget to include the VAT inclusive total of any invoices you have issued into the method of working out turnover that you’re using (see paragraph 6.2).
+You must keep copies of all sales invoices that you issue to your VAT-registered customers.

 Record VAT on your sales invoices using the normal rate for the supply (standard, reduced or zero rate or exempt) and not the flat rate percentage assigned to your trade sector.
 At the end of the VAT period you add up the VAT inclusive total of all your supplies whether you gave a VAT invoice or not and apply the flat rate percentage to this total to give the amount of VAT you must pay to HMRC.

-Filling in your VAT return is different on the scheme from the normal VAT rules because you are calculating net tax without reference to output tax and input tax.
+Filling in your VAT Return is different on the scheme from the normal VAT rules because you’re calculating net tax without reference to output tax and input tax.

-7.6 Can I recover VAT paid before registration on goods and services?
+7.6 Recovering VAT paid before registration on goods and services

-Yes.
-Record the claim for eligible VAT in your VAT account for your first VAT return.
+Record the claim for eligible VAT in your VAT account for your first VAT Return.

 If you do claim VAT on capital assets on hand at registration and dispose of them later, you must account for VAT at the standard rate of VAT under the normal VAT rules.